juanitorduz/ml_prod_tutorial/README.md

 I have also added a [Resources](https://github.com/juanitorduz/ml_prod_tutorial/blob/master/resources.md) section where I store useful references, interesting reading and similar approaches.

+**Remark:** This repository structure should be seen as a *toy-use-case*.
+You might want to package the files correctly, using for example [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/)

 ---
 ## Contributing